Whitney is a mom living in Boston, Massachusetts. She's been photographing babies and families since 2012.

 My Baby Registry Guide

-It’s hard to believe that my son is already 8 months old!
-At this point I feel pretty confident in recommending our favorite products to hopefully help you with your baby registry.
+After two kids, I feel pretty confident in recommending our favorite products to hopefully help you with your baby registry.
 Luckily for me, I work with new parents and got tons of great advice and suggestions from my clients during my pregnancy, and I’m happy to pass it on to you 🙂

 Travel: